 Revenues are recorded in the period in which they are earned, when collection of any related amounts receivable is probable, where per service evidence of an arrangement exists and the sales price is fixed and determinable.
 Unearned amounts for which material program benefits or services have yet to be delivered are recorded as deferred revenue.

 Property and equipment

 Property and equipment are stated at cost, less accumulated amortization.
-Amortization is provided using the straight-line method at the following annual rates:
+Amortization is provided using the straight-line method over the following periods:

-Furniture and fixtures 12%
+Furniture and fixtures 8 years

-Computer equipment 24%
+Computer equipment 4 years

-Leasehold improvements 9%
+Leasehold improvements 11 years